HealthRex/CDSS/scripts/antibiotic-susceptibility/Aim1b/ModelDevelopment/README.md

 Here is the file for model developments:
+# Inpatient Antimicrobial Susceptibility Model Development:
 For inpatients we used XGv=boost classifier trained and test on inpatients.
+Please Consider:
+1. Filter Antibiotics by Prevalence

+Include only antibiotics with resistance prevalence ≥ 5% or ≤ 95%.

+2. Minimum Sample Size (Exclude antibiotics with fewer than 1,000 records).

+3. Deployment Consideration:

+Exclude respiratory cultures for real-time model deployment.

-Outpatient Antimicrobial Susceptibility Model Development:
+# Outpatient Antimicrobial Susceptibility Model Development:

 Notebook: Aim_1b_ModelDevelopment_Outpatients.ipynb

 This notebook contains code for developing machine learning models to predict antimicrobial susceptibility for outpatient data.

 Notes and Guidelines

 Outpatient susceptibility prediction is more challenging due to data sparsity and lower resistance prevalence.

 Please Consider: